bassosimone/weekly/README.md

 See [tutorial.md](internal/cli/tutorial.md) for details about how to format your calendar entries for tracking.

+See [sessionexample.md](docs/sessionexample.md) for an example of a typical session where I am using `weekly` to track my time usage.

 ## Install

 1. You need Go >= 1.24